Weibo: Ownership

 On 9 April 2013, Alibaba Group announced that it would acquire 18% of Sina Weibo for US$586 million, with the option to buy up to 30% in the future.
-Alibaba exercised this option when Weibo was listed on NASDAQ in April 2014.
+Alibaba exercised this option when Weibo was listed on the NASDAQ in April 2014.

 Users

 According to iResearch's report on 30 March 2011, Sina Weibo had 56.5% of China's microblogging market based on active users and 86.6% based on browsing time over competitors such as Tencent Weibo and Baidu.
+According to research by Sina Corporation, the number of active users reached over 400 million by Q1 2018, making Sina Weibo the 7th platform with at least 400 million active users, and daily usage increased by 21%.

+As of 2017, approximately 80% of its users were in their 20s and 30s.

 The top 100 users had over 485 million followers combined.
 More than 5,000 companies and 2,700 media organizations in China use Sina Weibo.
 The site is maintained by a growing microblogging department of 200 employees responsible for technology, design, operations, and marketing.
 Sina executives invited and persuaded many Chinese celebrities to join the platform.
 Users now include Asian celebrities, movie stars, singers, famous business and media figures, athletes, scholars, artists, organizations, religious figures, government departments, and officials from Hong Kong, Mainland China, Malaysia, Singapore, Taiwan, and Macau, as well as some famous foreign individuals and organizations, including Kevin Rudd, Boris Johnson, David Cameron, Narendra Modi, Toshiba, and the Germany national football team.
-Like Twitter, Sina Weibo has a verification program for known people and organizations.
+Sina Weibo has a verification program for known people and organizations.
 Once an account is verified, a verification badge is added beside the account name.

-According to research by Sina Corporation, the number of active users reached over 400 million by Q1 2018, making Sina Weibo the 7th platform with at least 400 million active users, and daily usage increased by 21%.